jbcodeforce/tvpt-docs/docs/technology/kafka-overview/index.md

 Having higher replicas number like 5, will duplicate 5 times the data (more disk used) and impact throughput as data is sent 1+4 times over the network.

 Another important design distinction is that Kafka does not require that crashed nodes recover with all their data intact.
-Kafka protocol for allowing a replica to rejoin the ISR ensures that before rejoining, it must fully re-sync again even if it lost unflushed data in its crash.
+Kafka protocol for allowing a replica to rejoin the ISR ensures that before rejoining, it must fully re-sync again even if it lost un-flushed data in its crash.

 When a producer sends message, it can control how to get the response from the committed message: wait for all replicas to succeed, wait for one acknowledge, fire and forget.
 Consumers receive only committed messages.